| |

 Other Publications:

 - Crocker, J., Major, B., & Steele, C. (1998).
-Social Stigma.
+Social stigma.
 In Gilbert, D., Fiske, S. T., & Lindzey, G. (Eds.), The Handbook of Social Psychology (4th ed., Vol. 2, pp. 504-553).
 New York: McGraw Hill.